enigmosity/learn-aws/developer-associate/exam-questions.md

 - web service that you can use to automate data movement and transformation.
 Define data driven workflows so tasks can depend on successful completion of previous tasks.
 - define parameters of data transformations, and Data Pipeline enfores the logic.
+- a *data node* defines the location and type of data that a pipeline activity uses as input or output.
+Types of data node:
+    - DynamoDBDataNote: dynamo table contains data for HiveActivity or EmrActivity to use
+    - SQLDataNode: sql table and database query that represent data for a pipeline activity to use
+    - RedshiftDataNode: redshift table that contains data for RedshiftCopyActivity to use
+    - S3DataNode: S3 location that contains one or more files for a pipeline activity to use

 ## SQS